mm82299/apple-pay-demo/README.md

 This is a basic application that we used to test the Apple Pay production environment.

-After studying documentations and seeing some github projects, we discovered that it was not so easy, so we chose to share this repository and thus help other developers.
+After studying documentations and seeing some github projects, we discovered that it was not so easy, so we choose to share this repository and thus help other developers.

 We use [CIELO](https://developercielo.github.io/manual/cielo-ecommerce#apple-pay) as payment provider, a brazilian payment company.